learn-co-students/seattle-web-021819/13-intro-to-the-internet/README.md

 - Postman, a tool for requests
 - how do we put something on the web
 - Rack, a tool for serving content

+# CLI Projects
+- seeding the database
+- organization
+- 400 line CLI file
+- how to display information well
+- GITHUB
+- when to run what code, in a reusable manner
+- application flow, structure your logic